The Mayor Fighting to Save Her Island Home from Climate Change

 In January 2018 floods, the sea wall that Australia built to protect the residents of Yam Island collapsed.
 Residents of the island — just over 1 square mile — which lies off the coast of mainland Australia, waded through the floodwaters as quickly as they could, grabbing whatever belongings they could.
 But the force of the ocean water dragged most of their bags away.
 Houses were destroyed, making 16 people homeless.

 Floods are common in this part of the world, but they have grown worse.
-Vonda Malone, the mayor of the Torres Strait Islands, says climate change is having a “devastating” effect on locals.
+Vonda Malone, the mayor of the Torres Shire Council, says climate change is having a “devastating” effect on locals.
 “Communities are being submerged.”

 The Torres Strait Islands are among the most vulnerable regions to climate change in Australia.
 Sea levels continue to rise, making tides more destructive, coastal erosion faster and droughts more severe.
 Buildings, roads and even cemeteries have been washed away.

 More than 200 Islands make up the Torres Strait, a body of water separating the Australia’s far northern Cape York Peninsula and the southern coast of Papua New Guinea.
+The Torres Shire council governs the Thursday Island group – the administrative hub of the Torres Strait – while the greater region sits within Torres Island Regional Council’s jurisdiction, governed by mayor Fred Gela.
 The Islanders are one of Australia’s two distinct indigenous cultural groups, the other being the aboriginal people.
 About 4,000 Islanders live on the 18 habitable Islands, and 42,000 members of the Islander community live outside the area, mostly in the north of Queensland.
 The Torres Strait Islander people speak traditional languages: Meriam Mir, mostly spoken in the Eastern Islands, and Kala Lagaw Ya, which is more prevalent in the Western Central and Inner Islands.
 The community have lived on the Islands for an estimated 2,500 years.

 Fast-rising sea levels are not just a concern for the Islanders—they’re a global threat.
 NASA estimates that sea levels will rise between 30 inches and 60 inches by the end of the century.
 Eight of the world’s 10 largest cities are located by a coast, including Tokyo, Mumbai and New York City.
 Almost 40 percent of Americans live in relatively high-population-density coastal areas, where rising sea levels are causing flooding and the erosion of the shoreline.
 But in the Torres Strait Islands sea levels are rising by 0.2 inches each year — double the worldwide average, according to the Torres Strait Regional Authority (TSRA).
 A 20-inch rise could increase the chance of flooding on the Australian mainland by 300 times, according to the Australian Department of Environment and Energy.